navil2000/AoC-Navil/README.md

 # AoC Navil
- I'm going to try to complete 'Advent of Code' in C++ to improve.
-I don't even know what version of C++ I'm using :D my programming skills.
+ I'm going to try to complete 'Advent of Code' in C++ to improve my programming skills.
+I don't even know what version of C++ I'm using :D